 If you’ve been to Bangkok Suvarnabhumi Airport, then you’ll know how big and bustling this airport is.
 And, if you haven’t been before… then it can feel frantic and even frustrating for new comers.

-So, Max and I have been to Bangkok many times.
+So, Paul and I have been to Bangkok many times.
 And, on a recent trip we were going to Bangkok Suvarnabhumi Airport from Vietnam.
 Then, we had already pre-booked accommodation for a week.
 But, we didn’t pre-book any transport from the airport to our hotel.

 So, there are several options from the airport to get into major centers within Bangkok.
 And, these include public taxis, the Airport Rail Link, public buses, and renting a car, for example.

-In the past, Max and I have often caught the Airport Rail Link, which can be a great option.
+In the past, Paul and I have often caught the Airport Rail Link, which can be a great option.
 And, that’s because it’s an easy ride into major areas of Bangkok on an air-conditioned train.
 Plus, it’s cheap.
 Yet, one of the bonuses is that you don’t get stuck in traffic!

 Thus, we should’ve been arriving at Bangkok Suvarnabhumi Airport around 2:30 in the afternoon.
 And, our plan was to get the Airport Rail Link for most of the journey to our hotel.

 But, after having a flight delay with Jetstar, it was almost 4 o’clock in the afternoon.
 Thus, peak time in Bangkok would be starting soon.